erwinfs/covid19-curves/README.md

 official UK COVID-19 data that is released daily here: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 The curves have become less relevant every day as the data is fortunately not following an exponential curve any more.
-Therefore a new line fit was introduced on 11 May.
+Changed the line fit for the decrease (introduced 11 May) with exponential curves starting on day 75.

 Since 10 April positive tests have been divided into pillars.
 This data set only uses Pillar 1 -  just people that have been hospitalised and most critical key workers, this ensures consistency with the previous data and is a better indicator for